-While Activision never has it’s own booth space, this year it’s joined by Nintendo and EA.
-However, unlike Nintendo, EA is still putting together a cool experience for their fans at LA Live.
-This is even better in my opinion because it gives the people who would truly be excited about the games an opportunity to play them!
-Unfortunately this means that you’ll be doing even more walking than before and it won’t be easy to run from one area to another.
-It also means wait times, queuing to play a game and general admission is going to be a huge pain!
-BUT the lineup for these three is awesome-sauce.
-We’re expecting to see Titanfall 2, Battlefield 1, FIFA17, probably something Star Wars related, most likely another CoD installment, maybe a sneak peek at the new live-action Assassin’s Creed movie and of course, the mother of all RPGs, Mass Effect Andromeda!!
-FemShep is awesome and while I’d love to continue playing her, I’m so excited to be able to move the story forward.
+While Activision never has its own booth space, it’s joined by Nintendo and EA this year.
+However, unlike Nintendo, EA is still putting together an incredible experience for their fans at LA Live.
+This is even better, in my opinion, because it gives the people who would genuinely be excited about the games an opportunity to play them!
+Unfortunately, this means that you’ll be doing even more walking than before and it won’t be easy to run from one area to another.
+It also implies wait times, queuing to play a game, and general admission will be a huge pain!
+BUT the lineup for these three is incredible.
+We’re expecting to see Titanfall 2, Battlefield 1, FIFA17, and probably something Star Wars adjacent.
+Most likely another CoD installment, maybe a sneak peek at the new live-action Assassin’s Creed movie, and of course, the mother of all RPGs, Mass Effect Andromeda!!
+FemShep is fantastic, and while I’d love to continue playing here, I’m so excited to be able to move the story forward.
 Sci-Fi has never been so much fun!
 So while you can’t always see these guys on the floor, they all have separate events or combined booth space in or near the convention center.

 SQUNIX – Go, but remain cautious